AlexanderTaeschner/gnuplot/win/README-Windows.txt

 --------------------------------------------------------------------------------

-The gnuplot team, January 2022
+The gnuplot team, April 2024